jcbadeoye/DevSecOps_MicroServices_Response/README.md

 # Microservice Web Application Project Architecture
 **Online Shopping Application:** This online shopping application was architected and built using cloud-first related principles and methodologies that promotes the adoption of application management strategies such as Microservices.
 The Online Shopping Application consists of about 11 microservices docker are here to orchestrate the service apps.

+Response to the test Criteria
+#### 1. Service Development
+Refererencing the Jenkins Pipeline where all the services runs, it shows a success of all and with Ok (200) and Health column shows success and complete kindly refer to this link - https://github.com/jcbadeoye/DevSecOps_MicroServices_Response/blob/master/docs/img/confirmed_that_micro_works2.png

+#### 2 Containerization
+Considering the optimizization of the Dockerfile for our microservices architecture, several critical factors were carefully considered.
+Given the importance of each service, I designed an architecture where each microservice resides in its own repository.
+This allows for isolated development, testing, and deployment processes, ensuring that changes in one service do not inadvertently impact others.

+I employed **multi-stage builds** in Docker, a crucial step toward efficiency, security, and scalability.
+Each microservice has its own Dockerfile, tailored for the specific technology stack or scripting language in use, such as Python, Node.js, or Go.
+This approach allows me to streamline the build process by separating the build environment (which includes dependencies and build tools) from the runtime environment, thereby reducing the overall image size and limiting the attack surface in production containers.

+**Jenkins** was used to orchestrate the entire CI/CD pipeline, enabling me to automate the build, test, and deployment processes for each service.
+Jenkins pipelines handle the complex task of managing multiple services, ensuring that each is built using the appropriate Dockerfile, dependencies, and language requirements.
+By doing so, I achieved operational efficiency across the board, as each service can be independently built, tested, and deployed.

+Deployment was conducted in multiple stages: **test and production environments**.
+This staging process ensures that every service is thoroughly validated before going live.
+Automated tests are executed in the test stage, providing feedback on the stability, security, and functionality of the service.
+Once the test stage is successful, the services are promoted to production, ensuring a smooth and reliable deployment process.

+For security, we enforced best practices such as running containers as **non-root users**, reducing the risk of privilege escalation attacks.
+Each service was granted the least privilege necessary using **AWS IAM roles and policies**.
+These policies were configured to limit access to AWS resources, ensuring that each service can only interact with the resources it needs.

+i also employed **GPG (GNU Privacy Guard)** for verifying the authenticity of software packages used in the build process.
+Specifically, HashiCorp’s `hashicorp-archive-keyring.gpg` was used to verify the integrity of software packages such as Terraform, Vault, and other HashiCorp tools.
+This cryptographic verification process ensures that all packages installed from the HashiCorp repository are authentic and have not been tampered with, further securing the build pipeline.

+On the infrastructure side, appropriate **networking configurations**, such as **security groups**, **VPC subnets**, and **IAM roles**, were meticulously defined.
+These configurations ensure that services can communicate securely while limiting unnecessary exposure to the public internet.
+This combination of infrastructure controls and container security policies helps safeguard the services in both testing and production environments.

+#### 3. A robust **tiered architecture** was designed to ensure optimal performance, scalability, and security across the system.
+This architecture is divided into three distinct tiers:

+1. **Frontend Tier**: This is where the user interacts with the system, interfacing with the application through DNS and load balancers.
+The frontend layer handles incoming requests efficiently and routes them to the appropriate backend services.
+The use of **load balancers** ensures high availability and fault tolerance by distributing incoming traffic across multiple instances.
+Additionally, an **auto-scaling service** is employed, allowing the frontend to dynamically scale based on traffic patterns, ensuring that the system can handle varying loads seamlessly.

+2. **Services Tier**: The second tier comprises the core backend services that power the application.
+These services are deployed using **AWS EKS (Elastic Kubernetes Service)**, which provides an efficient and scalable platform for running containerized workloads.
+The use of **Istio**, an open-source service mesh, further enhances this tier by adding a layer of transparency to the communication between services.
+Istio helps manage service-to-service traffic, providing features like traffic management, security, and observability, all while reducing the complexity of managing microservices.
+The integration of **SonarQube** for continuous code quality checks, **npm** for JavaScript dependency management, and **Snyk** for identifying and mitigating vulnerabilities ensures that the services are secure, stable, and continuously monitored throughout the deployment pipeline.

+3. **Cache Tier (Redis)**: The third tier focuses on performance optimization by implementing **Redis**, an in-memory key-value store used for caching frequently accessed data.
+By leveraging Redis, we can significantly reduce database load and improve response times, as it stores data in memory for quick access.
+This setup is particularly beneficial for high-throughput environments, allowing the services tier to access cached data rapidly, resulting in faster request processing and overall system performance.

+The entire architecture is designed for **seamless deployment** and efficient operation. **AWS EKS** provides a scalable, managed Kubernetes platform, making it easier to deploy and manage containerized applications while ensuring they can scale as needed.
+Auto-scaling policies are configured across both the frontend and services tiers, ensuring that the system automatically adjusts its resources to handle fluctuations in demand without manual intervention.

+Additionally, the Open Agent Policy is implemented to support flexible and dynamic management of agents in the system.
+This policy allows for adaptive monitoring and configuration of agents across different services, facilitating proactive issue detection and system resilience.
+By integrating Open Agent Policy, we ensure that agents are updated in real-time, providing more accurate service monitoring and faster incident response.

+To enhance team collaboration and streamline the communication process, **Slack** is integrated as the primary communication platform.
+By using Slack, team members can receive real-time notifications, collaborate efficiently, and quickly address any issues that arise during the development and deployment process.
+This integration fosters an environment of rapid turnaround and responsiveness, ensuring that all stakeholders are aligned and issues are resolved promptly.

+In summary, the tiered architecture incorporates modern technologies like **Istio**, **Redis**, **AWS EKS**, **SonarQube**, **npm**, and **Snyk** to deliver a highly scalable, secure, and efficient system.
+By leveraging these tools and platforms, we ensure optimal performance and seamless deployments while fostering effective collaboration through **Slack**.
+This architecture supports both the high availability of services and the fast turnaround necessary for today’s fast-paced development environments..

+In summary, by leveraging multi-stage Docker builds, Jenkins for CI/CD, GPG verification, non-root container execution, and AWS security best practices, we were able to create an optimized, secure, and efficient deployment pipeline for our microservices.
+This architecture ensures scalability, isolation, and reliability while adhering to industry standards for security.
 ![ProjectArch](https://github.com/jcbadeoye/DevSecOps_MicroServices_Response/blob/master/docs/architectures/multi-serviceapplicationproject.png)
 ***